‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Tax Forms

-Now that you’ve organized your books and records and you’ve gathered your documentation it’s time to determine which business tax return you need to prepare.
+Now that you’ve organized your books and records and gathered your documentation, it’s time to determine which business tax return you must prepare.
 You can use this as a guide when it’s time to file:

 • S Corps file an 1120-S